This tutorial will explain how to show protected cells in Excel using conditional formatting, Microsoft Inquiry, or Search and Replace.

 Enter a new conditional formatting rule.
 Select the Home Tab, and under the Styles Group, choose ‘Conditional formatting’ and apply ‘New Rule’.

-In the dialog box, choose the “Use a formula to determine which cells to format” option.
+Choose the “Use a formula to determine which cells to format” in the dialog box.
 Enter the following formula:

 =CELL("protect", A1)=0